Where to find the assessment documents

 The EES examines:

-• Underground transmission cables on land and in Victorian coastal waters
+• Underground transmission cables on land and in Victorian coastal waters (~5.5 km from shore)

 • Victorian works across all phases – construction, operation and decommissioning